 Its time to let loose, but lets not get carried away here.
 You’ve worked hard to create a lifestyle which is well balanced, and you can bring some elements of this lifestyle on holiday with you.
 So here’s my top tips on staying trim on holiday.

 The tactical buffet..

 It may be worth looking at the buffet cart more tactically.
 Instead of gorging on everything all at once, why don’t you eat something different each day from the buffet.
-That way you get to try everything but you won’t feel so much of a balloon when you’re led out on that sun lounger.
+That way you get to try everything but won’t feel like a balloon when you’re led out on that sun lounger.
 Also try to balance your meal with healthy sources of protein, fats and carbohydrates.
-Greek yoghurt with fresh fruit, omelette etc. are all good choices but if you want to have some pancakes go for it.
+Greek yogurt with fresh fruit, omelette etc. are all good choices but if you want some pancakes, go for it.
 At the end of the day you’re on holiday, you’ve deserved it, but remember to not go overboard.

 Cocktail o’clock time??

 Water is key..

-Early bird catches the worm
+Early bird catches the worm.